artemist/blog/_drafts/journald-1.md

 ### Native (journal)
 If you want to send arbitrary fields you'll want to use the native transport.
 It's conceptually the simplest (connect to journald's socket and send messages) but has some strange idiosynchrasies.

-In order to send a message you must connect to journald's unix datagram socket at `/run/systemd/journal/socket`.
+In order to send a message you must connect to journald's Unix datagram socket at `/run/systemd/journal/socket`.
 This is a Unix socket, meaning it's represented by a location on the filesystem instead of a port.
 Limiting the socket to one system gives you a few advantages: You can use standard filesystem permissions, you're less likely to have port collisions, the kernel can provide context about the program sending the message, and programs can send auxiliary data like references to files through the socket.
 This is also a datagram socket, meaning it's message-based.
 Like UDP, you send individual messages and are responsible for splitting up your data into chunks.
 However, unlike UDP, unix datagram sockets are reliable, in-order, and have large maximum message sizes.